Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Introduction

-To give the definition of partial differential Chow form, we need the generic intersection theory in the partial differential case which is also interesting in itself.
-Intersection theory is a fundamental issue in both algebraic geometry and differential algebra.
-The intersection theorem is a basic result in algebraic geometry, which claims that every component of the intersection of two irreducible varieties of dimension $r$ and $s$ in the $n$-dimensional affine space has dimension greater than or equal to $r+s-n$.
-However, as pointed out by Ritt, the intersection theorem fails for differential algebraic varieties \cite{ritt}.
-Recently, we proved a generic intersection theorem for ordinary differential varieties and generic ordinary differential hypersurfaces \cite{GLY}.
-Freitag generalised our result to the partial differential case using more geometric and model theoretical languages \cite{freitag}.
-In this paper, we prove the intersection theorem of differential algebraic varieties with quasi-generic differential hypersurfaces (to be defined in Definition \ref{def-qgeneric}) using pure differential algebraic arguments.
-In particular, when the quasi-generic partial differential hypersurface is a generic one, the proof gives more elementary and simplified proofs for generic intersection theorems either in the ordinary differential case \cite[Theorem 3.6]{GLY} or in the partial differential case \cite[Theorem 3.7]{freitag}.
+To define partial differential Chow form, we need to establish a generic intersection theorem for partial differential varieties.
+This is also an interesting result in its own right.
+The intersection theorem in algebraic geometry says that every component of the intersection of two irreducible varieties of dimension $r$ and $s$ in $\mathbb A^n$ has dimension at least $r+s-n$.
+However, as pointed out by Ritt, this proposition fails for differential algebraic varieties \cite[p.133]{ritt}.
+Recently, Gao, Li and Yuan proved a generic intersection theorem for ordinary differential varieties and generic ordinary differential hypersurfaces \cite{GLY}.
+Freitag then generalized this result to the partial differential case using more geometric and model theoretical language \cite{freitag}.
+In this paper, we prove the intersection theorem of partial differential algebraic varieties with quasi-generic partial differential hypersurfaces (to be defined in Definition \ref{def-qgeneric}) using purely differential algebraic arguments.
+In particular, when the quasi-generic differential hypersurface is a generic one, the proof gives more elementary and simplified proofs for generic intersection theorems either in the ordinary differential case \cite[Theorem 3.6]{GLY} or in the partial differential case \cite[Theorem 3.7]{freitag}.

-The rest of the paper is organised as follows.
-In section 2, the basic notions and preliminary results that will be used in this paper are presented.
-Then an intersection theory for quasi-generic partial differential polynomials will be given in section 3.
+The paper is organized as follows.
+In section 2, basic notions and preliminary results are presented.
+In section 3, an intersection theory for quasi-generic partial differential polynomials is given.
 In section 4, the definition of the partial differential Chow form and a sufficient condition for its existence are introduced.
-Basic properties of partial differential Chow form will be explored in section 5.
-In section 6, we show that a special type of partial differential Chow varieties exist.
+Basic properties of the partial differential Chow form are explored in section 5.
+In section 6, we show partial differential Chow varieties of a certain type exist.